How's It Going to Be: Chart performance

 In the United States, "How's It Going to Be" debuted at number 36 on the Billboard Hot 100 chart for the issue dated December 6, 1997.
 The song reached its peak after eleven weeks, peaking at number nine for the issue dated February 14, 1998.
-The song spent a total of 52 weeks on the chart, with the week of November 28, 1998, being its final appearance on the chart.
+The song spent a total of fifty-two weeks on the chart, with the week of November 28, 1998, being its final appearance on the chart.

 Music video

-The music video was directed by Nigel Dick and was filmed between September 6 and 7, 1997 in Spring Street, Los Angeles.
+The music video was directed by Nigel Dick and was filmed in 1997 on September 6 and 7 on Spring Street, Los Angeles.
 In the video, the band members are in a car parked on a city street.
 On the opposite sidewalk, they spot a woman carrying many items (implied as an ex-girlfriend) enter a nearby building and immediately bring their instruments inside.
 They follow her to her office.
 As the band performs in front of the office, the woman hides behind a divider as another employee calls building security.